segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 > success ""
 > Disabling the data encryption setting does not decrypt existing data, but does prevent any future data from being encrypted.

-### User session timeouts
+## User session timeouts

-Segment will automatically log off users with access to HIPAA eligible workspaces after 15 minutes of inactivity, and they will need to re-authenticate.
+Segment automatically logs out all users with access to HIPAA eligible workspaces after 15 minutes of inactivity.